Fulbright Postdoctoral Scholarship (funded by Washington State University)

 The scholar’s major responsibility is to develop, design and implement bioinformatic pipelines, computational models and artificial intelligence systems to understand how genome to phenome events are bridged by RNA variants (isoforms) and thus delineate the complex and multivariate relationships between animals’ genomes and phenomes.
 These factors – RNA macro-isoforms (length polymorphisms), micro-variants (RNA modification), expression abundance, time series, and tissue specificity should be taken into consideration to develop the pan transcriptome resources.
 The candidate should have strong experiences and skills in mathematics and/or computer sciences.
 She or he should demonstrate good understanding of biological problems and in-depth knowledge of computational methods for next-generation sequencing analysis.

-We encourage the scholar to lead formation of an international animal pan-transcriptome consortium and develop a white paper for publication in a high impact journal.
+Our aim is to encourage the scholar to lead formation of an international animal pan-transcriptome consortium and develop a white paper for publication in a high-impact journal.
 No doubt, there will be additional opportunities for the scholar to develop leadership skills, such as organizing skill development workshops, coordinating research activities, performing formal classroom teaching and training graduate and undergraduate students, for example.
 She or he will present our work at national and international conferences.
 In addition, she or he will prepare manuscripts for publication.

 Eligibility